Here are 18 important tips to prevent teacher burnout!

 11. Don’t take things personally

 Poor student behavior or lack of focus usually has nothing to do with us.
 Students have bad days and we cannot allow ourselves to be personally affected by their attitude.
 We also cannot think every decision made by our administration, guidance counselors, or other outside entities are intended to hurt us.
-Sometimes their goals and our goals don’t gel; they may not understand how their choices impact us.
+Sometimes their goals and our goals don’t gel; as a result, they may not understand how their choices impact us.
 While we may need to have difficult conversations from time to time, we should try to not take these things personally.

 12. Be a team player

-13. Find ways to make them work harder…..not us
+13. Find ways to make THEM work harder…..not us

 Successful teachers focus on student learning, not on teaching.
 Set high expectations that foster learning and motivate students to want to learn.
+This may include teaching your singers to self-assess, providing choral rehearsal tracks, and focusing on sight-singing in class to the point that students gain independence.

-14. Have purpose to everything we do
+14. Have purpose with everything we do

 15. Always eat lunch – but not always in the teacher’s room